SuperDino484/vite-electron/README.md

 // code.
 You can also put them in separate files and require them here.
 ```

 In the ```public``` directory create a ```preload.ts``` script.
 This does not have to have anything, you could also remove the preload from the BrowserWindow settings to not have one.
-Now, there are a couple commands to run the project and build it.
+Now, there are a couple commands to run the project and build it (package.json).
 They are listed here:
 ```json
 "electron:build": "vite build -c vite.config.electron.js", // Do not run directly "electron": "set LOCAL_HOST=http://localhost:5173 && electron dist/electron.js", // Run after npm run build:dev